 Social media is perhaps the greatest technological advancement that has impacted how humans behave and interact with each other.
 Social media has also influenced consumer behavior and decision-making.
 Facebook, Instagram, Twitter, and other social media channels give fashion brands and customers a richer platform to interact with each other.

 You can see this in the newer forms of campaigns and advertisements, the rise of fashion bloggers and digital influencers, and the ongoing trend of online celebrities.
 Social media truly influences fashion trends — what people wear, how they dress, and ultimately what people buy.
+For example, couples want to signal their relationship by wearing matching outfits, like those Couple Hoodies – Matching Couples Outfits – His And Hers Sweaters.

 Social media also plays a big part in this generation’s awareness of and passion for social, political, and environmental issues.
 People don’t care about how they look anymore.
 More consumers are now looking into the people that made their clothes and the clothes’ impact on the environment.